jameshnsears/xqa-documentation/README.md

 ## 1. Introduction
 XQA is a **work in progress** project that improves the scalability of [BaseX](http://basex.org/) - an XML Database.

-Visit [xqa-perf](https://github.com/jameshnsears/xqa-perf) to read about scalability improvements achieved (so far).
+Visit [xqa-perf](https://github.com/jameshnsears/xqa-perf) to read about measured scalability improvements achieved (so far).

 Installation apt / yum dependencies are listed in [Build Prerequisites](https://github.com/jameshnsears/xqa-documentation/blob/master/BUILD-PREREQUISITES.md).